ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 Optional flags:
 - `--latest-only`: Discards evidence if newer evidence is available for an asset (`true` by default, set to `false` to disable this behavior)
 - `--scope`: Considers evidence that has the specified scope only (see `evidence add --scope`), can be specified multiple times
+- `--linked-scope`: Considers evidence that has the specified linked-scope as scope.
+In addition, adds them to the linked-scopes property in the returned evidence summary.
+Can be specified multiple times.
 - `--check-immutable-storage`: Checks if every evidence is also present in a Cloud Object Storage bucket and is protected by a retention period of at least 365 days.
 Appends `com.ibm.immutable_storage` evidence to the summary.
    - See [`cocoa locker`](#cocoa-locker) section on how to configure the Cloud Object Storage bucket.
 - `--dry-run`: Has an effect when combined with `--check-immutable-storage`.
 If used, `com.ibm.immutable_storage` evidence is only appended to the summary but it does not get uploaded to the evidence locker.